New Galaxy Note 10 Lite versus S10 Lite: Samsung's two new phones face off

 -

-reading•Hands on with Galaxy Note 10 Lite and S10 Lite: Great specs, huge screens and a headphone jack
+reading•Hands-on with Samsung Lite: Galaxy Note 10 and S10 push prices and features south

 -